Skip to main content

 Naming Convention

-The EMBER Hotspot name is a compound of the customer identifier + EMBER Cloud service index + EMBER Hotspot index.
+The EMBER Hotspot name is a compound of the customer identifier + managed service index + EMBER Hotspot index.

 /system identity set name=ember-<customer identifier>-<01>-hotspot-<01>